Nirmitraj/SalesDashboard/README.md

 # SalesDashboard
-This is made by using Tableau
-Here is the link to access it https://nirmitraj.github.io/SalesDashboard/
+This is made by using Tableau, here is the link to access it https://nirmitraj.github.io/SalesDashboard/